Massive neutrinos and cosmic composition: Introduction

 The sensitive increase of $\Omega_m$ with increasing neutrino mass (at fixed distance to last scattering) in principle provides a means to reconcile CMB and SNe data.
 But cosmological distances measured by SNe and BAO---even marginalizing over the calibration of their brightness and the sound horizon, respectively---directly trace the expansion history over the same interval of redshift, so it is unclear what cosmological (rather than systematic) effect could account for this apparent violation of the distance-duality relation~\cite{etherington}.

 The first BAO measurements released by the Dark Energy Spectroscopic Instrument (DESI)~\cite{DESI:2024mwx, DESI:2024lzq, DESI:2024uvr} yield neutrino mass bounds so stringent as to suggest incompatibility with the minimal expectation from neutrino oscillation experiments~\cite{Esteban:2020cvm, deSalas:2020pgw}.
 These tighter bounds derive not from improved precision---DESI's data has not yet exceed that of the Sloan Digital Sky Survey (SDSS) and its Extended Baryon Oscillation Spectroscopic Survey (eBOSS) measurements~\cite{eBOSS:2020yzd, eBOSS:2020lta, eBOSS:2020hur, Ross:2014qpa}---but rather from a preference for even smaller matter fractions than SDSS~\cite{DESI:2024mwx} that further preclude sizable neutrino masses when combined with CMB data.
 Data from luminous red galaxies that are discrepant with SDSS's measurements at similar redshifts play an important role in this trend; \cref{fig:matter-fraction-measurements} shows that exchanging DESI's measurements for SDSS's at low redshift yields inference of larger matter fractions more compatible with those from SNe (and also with heavier neutrinos).
-If merely due to statistical fluctuations, subsequent data releases could counterintuitively produce weaker constraints in spite of improved precision.
+Moreover, when also including the analogous information from \Planck{} (i.e., the angular extent of the photon sound horizon, $\theta_s$), this combination agrees extremely well with SDSS's, but both results are offset from DESI's.
+If merely due to statistical fluctuations, subsequent data releases could counterintuitively produce weaker constraints on neutrino masses in spite of improved precision.

 The advent of precision cosmology has thus yielded precision discrepancies with crucial implications for inferences of the neutrino mass scale.
 Identifying genuine signatures of massive neutrinos---or the absence of ones that are expected---requires a rigorous theoretical understanding of what cosmological observables measure, what degeneracies with \LCDM{} parameters arise, and how those degeneracies are broken by combining datasets.
 In this work we clarify the manner in which the various effects of massive neutrinos are degenerate with the composition of the Universe.
 Emphasizing that (nearly) all cosmological observables measure dimensionless quantities, we demonstrate that the signatures of massive neutrinos---quantified by their nonrelativistic contribution to the matter density relative to that from baryons and cold dark matter---are degenerate with matter's fractional contribution to the Universe's energy density, not its absolute density. \Cref{sec:signatures} shows how this degeneracy arises in neutrinos' effects on both the geometry and the large-scale structure of the Universe.
 CMB data are crucial in breaking these degeneracies; \cref{sec:mass-independent} reviews what information (and what dimensionless combinations of \LCDM{} parameters) are robustly measured by CMB anisotropies independent of the neutrino masses.